ppy/osu-wiki/news/2020-05-15-project-loved-may-2020.md

 100 BPM, 3:22 | 5.94★, 4.79★
 *description written by [Sartan](https://osu.ppy.sh/users/4100941)*

 Coming in with the most fire song of this osu!catch round of Loved (hihi haha) we have another entry from our dear veteran mapper Spectator.
 This set features only two difficulties, but with the song being 3:22 long, there is still quite a lot to be seen.
 In this set we have a surprisingly nicely mapped rain by Ollapeu, somebody that has not yet been featured in Loved.

-There are not real weird gimmicks to be found in this set, it is very purely mapped, but that does not mean it can't pose a challenge even to the better players in our community when combined with mods such as HardRock or even DoubleTime on either of these difficulties.
+There are not really many weird gimmicks to be found in this set as it is very purely mapped, but that does not mean it can't pose a challenge even to the better players in our community when combined with mods such as HardRock or even DoubleTime on either of these difficulties.
 So go fire up your game (I did it again!
 Hihihi hahaha) and check it out!

 [![](/wiki/shared/news/2020-05-15-project-loved-may-2020/catch/4-come-back-home.jpg)](https://osu.ppy.sh/community/forums/topics/{{TOPIC_ID}})